 I realized the only true option would be to move into the dining room since it’s the least-used room in the house.
 Plus, there’s a big window in there I can really enjoy if I set my desk against the wall.
 How amazing would a long install of plant shelves be in front?

-We moved things around pretty hastily, so the dining room now looks like a bomb went off!
+We moved things around pretty hastily, so the dining room now is a total disaster area!

 It’s just mess.
 We have the nursery stuff stacked up in here too, waiting for the room to be ready.
 It feels like a giant task when I look at it, but I already did a quick reorganization this weekend (not pictured), so I should have some good updates once the nursery drywall is done and we can move things around.